 4 And Joseph found grace in his sight, and he served him: and he made him overseer over his house, and all that he had he put into his hand.

 5 And it came to pass from the time that he had made him overseer in his house, and over all that he had, that the Lord blessed the Egyptian’s house for Joseph’s sake; and the blessing of the Lord was upon all that he had in the house, and in the field.”

 At the beginning of Genesis chapter 39, we read that Joseph’s brothers treated him cruelly because they were incredibly jealous of their father’s love for him.
 So the brothers plotted to kill Joseph but instead sold him to an Egyptian household as an enslaved person.
 God did not abandon Joseph but had His hand on him, and Joseph quickly advanced in the house of Potiphar.
 Joseph feared God, and God was with him.
 So instead of keeping him as a mere slave, Potiphar made him his steward and overseer of his whole house.

 “6 And he left all that he had in Joseph’s hand; and he knew not ought he had, save the bread which he did eat.
 And Joseph was a goodly person, and well favoured.”

-While Joseph was in these prosperous circumstances, he was met with a great temptation in his master’s house.
-We are told that he being a goodly person and well favored, his mistress cast her eyes upon and lusted after him and tempted him.
+While Joseph was in these prosperous circumstances, a great temptation met him in his master’s house.
+As a goodly person and well-favored, the Bible tells us that Joseph’s mistress cast her eyes upon him in lust and then tempted him.
 Now this temptation was not just a one-time occurrence, but it happened over and over.
-The Bible shows us, the greatest temptation came when no one was around.
+The Bible shows us; the greatest temptation came when no one was around.

 10 And it came to pass, as she spake to Joseph day by day, that he hearkened not unto her, to lie by her, or to be with her.